kumar-kshitij/amansinha09.github.io/_pages/about.md

   - /about.html
 ---

-Currently, I am senior undergraduate student at the Indian Institute of Technology, Dhanbad in the department of Mathematics and Computing, under supervision of [Dr. Badam Singh Kushvah](https://www.iitism.ac.in/~bskush/).
+Currently, I am senior undergraduate student at the Indian Institute of Technology, Dhanbad in the department of Mathematics and Computing, under supervision of [Prof. Badam Singh Kushvah](https://www.iitism.ac.in/~bskush/).

 I am interested in the research areas of Deep Learning, Natural Language Processing.